 STYLE.
 GROOMING.
 INSPIRATION.
 ADVICE.

-In 1928, Manhattan when raincoat designer Irving Schott created the first leather biker jacket for Harley Davidson.
+In 1928, Manhattan-based raincoat designer Irving Schott created the first leather biker jacket for Harley Davidson.
 The ‘Perfecto’, inspired by leather flight jackets worn by military men in the early 1900s, was the first example of the refined silhouette that has become such a style staple.
 Its robustness saw it keep ties with fans of two-wheelers, with so-called outlaw motorcycle clubs adopting the jacket in various forms as uniform, adorning it with their gang's emblems.

 By the 50s, the biker jacket was a prime piece in the tough-guy aesthetic.
 Hollywood embraced the silhouette and the big screen was filled with the likes of Marlon Brando and James Dean clad in slick leather, taking on the role of the enigmatic rebel.
 But its uniform qualities remained and rock bands like The Ramones used it less for its hard-wearing qualities and more as a signature bit of kit that emitted a general bad-boy vibe.

 For the most part, the jacket’s form hasn’t shifted drastically.
 The archetypal construction – thick texture, buttoned lapels and chunky zips – remains the classic cut but, recently, more minimal, fuss-free iterations have entered our sartorial arsenal.
-At the same time, punk influence from the 70s has made a comeback, with members of the stylish set sewing patches, pinning badges and even painting custom typography onto their jackets.
+At the same time, punk influence from the 70s has made a comeback, with members of the stylish set sewing patches, pinning badges and even painting custom imagery onto their jackets.